Apoorvagayatri/RLQLearning/README.md

 ## Observations Report

-For an in-depth analysis of the algorithms' performance, refer to the `docs/observations_report.pdf` which contains:
+For an in-depth analysis of the algorithms' performance, refer to the **[📄 observations_report.pdf](docs/observations_report.pdf)** which contains:

 - Detailed comparison of all four Q-Learning variants
 - Stability analysis across different hyperparameters
 - Convergence metrics and visualization
 - Trade-offs between the algorithms
 - Recommendations for practical applications

+The report includes visualizations of learning curves, policy maps, and statistical analysis of the performance differences between standard Q-Learning and its variants.

 ## Parameters